Aristaloe: Distribution

 It is indigenous to South Africa and Lesotho.
 Its natural range extends from the Karoo region of the Northern Cape and Eastern Cape Provinces of South Africa, eastwards through the Free State and Lesotho, as far as the borders of Kwazulu-Natal Province.

 Within such a wide range, this adaptable little species inhabits a range of environments, from the dry, sandy Nama Karoo, to the high grasslands and cold mountain slopes of Lesotho, and the shady forested valleys of KwaZulu-Natal.

 Cultivation

 It is commonly cultivated as a garden plant around the world.
 It prefers well-drained soils, but can tolerate a range of rainfall systems.
-It can also tolerate temperatures down to -7 °C, due to its adaptation to cold mountain tops.
+It can also tolerate temperatures down to −7 °C, due to its adaptation to cold mountain tops.
 However it may need to be grown indoors or under glass in extremely cold temperate regions, to give it some winter heat.
-This clumping species readily produces large numbers of off-sets, which can be separated and planted as a means of propagation.
+This clumping species readily produces large numbers of offsets, which can be separated and planted as a means of propagation.

 It has gained the Royal Horticultural Society's Award of Garden Merit.